Skip to main content

 2. Click Verify on the badge page.

 3. The checklist runs.
 If every item passes, the badge is verified and a green tick appears next to your name.
+The tick records that most recent successful check rather than a live status, and a later failed check clears it.

 Here is what the checklist covers: